There are thousands of travel apps out there, but which will actually make your holiday better? These are the best 11 apps to enjoy your vacation

 When travelling in other countries, managing money is always a problem: you either need a bank account in the foreign country, or you need to bring cash, but anyway you’ll pay high exchange fees.

-Here comes Revolut that solve these problems: you can create in some minutes a free account on the app, you can order a Revolut MasterCard or Visa, which allows you to pay in any currency without paying any exchange fees nor any account management fees.
+Here comes Revolut that solve these problems: you can open in some minutes a free account on the app, you can order a Revolut MasterCard or Visa, which allows you to pay in any currency without paying any exchange fees nor any account management fees.

 How do they do that?
 When you pay with your card, Revolut pays the local debtor directly using the local currency.
 Internally, it uses the interbank exchange market to transfer the money from your account (in my case, a Euro account) to the receiver.
 Therefore, you can pay with the Revolut card as you would do it in your home country.